count-negative/Configurable-Menu/README.md

 19. Now you can rename the apps on the accessible panel.

+20. You can swap top and bottom menu panels.

-20. And much more coming...
+21. And much more coming...

 This program is free software: